They Won't Go When I Go: Composition

 The song has been considered a "retro composition", where comparisons of the piano part to the style of Chopin and the Baroque passacaglia or chaconne technique—a repeating bassline in a minor key and in triple metre—can be drawn.
 The song is also noted to have a "funeral march" like tone.
 There is clear allusion to the 1850 German chorale tune "O mein Jesu," the setting of Thomas Kelly's 1805 Protestant hymn "Stricken, smitten, and afflicted."
 Critics noted that the song takes a more dramatic tone than most of Wonder's other compositions.
 The fact that the song specifically says "They won't go when I go" was said to imply the friends Wonder is talking about may get to heaven eventually, just not before he does.
 Interpreted more broadly as a hymn, the song is the cry not just of Wonder, but the faithful in general, awaiting a second coming where they are taken and others are not.
-Many consider this song to be a dark consequence of Stevie's 1973 car accident.
+Many consider this song to be a dark consequence of Wonder's 1973 car accident.